fotescodev/kaon/core-concepts/technical-approach-draft.md

 **Cross-chain Validator or Collator Node:**

-* After embedding Bitcoin Core, these nodes must be added to the Store Groups of Galaxy to participate in sMPC (Secure Multi-Party Computation) rounds.
+* After embedding Bitcoin Core, these nodes must be added to the Store Groups of BFT to participate in sMPC (Secure Multi-Party Computation) rounds.
-* To do this, they must stake an additional amount of KAON tokens in the Galaxy consensus to become a Collator Node or a Cross-chain Validator.
+* To do this, they must stake an additional amount of KAON tokens in the BFT consensus to become a Collator Node or a Cross-chain Validator.
 * The exact amount to be staked is governed by the chain consensus, similar to how gas limits and gas prices are managed by consensus.

 ***

 ### Kaon Chain Consensus (dPoS)

 Kaon Chain employs a Delegated Proof of Stake (dPoS) consensus mechanism, a Bitcoin-family consensus model based on stakes and delegates.
 This forms a two-level network comprising Master Nodes, Validators, and other nodes.
-Our implementation extends the traditional model to manage whitelists for Galaxy consensus.
+Our implementation extends the traditional model to manage whitelists for BFT consensus.

 #### Epochs and Super-Cycles: